Skip to main content

 When deciding between in-house and outsourced software development, cost is often a major factor.
 Let’s take a closer look at the cost comparison between these two approaches.

 • Salaries and Benefits: In-house software development teams require significant investments in salaries, benefits, and perks.
+The software development hourly rate in North America typically ranges between $80 and $200 per hour, depending on the level of expertise and project complexity.
 According to Glassdoor, the average annual salary for a software developer in the United States is around $85,000, not including additional costs like healthcare, retirement plans, and bonuses.
 In contrast, outsourcing can provide access to skilled developers at a fraction of the cost.
 Depending on the outsourcing destination, you can save up to 60% on development costs compared to hiring an in-house team.

 • Infrastructure and Equipment: Setting up and maintaining the necessary infrastructure and equipment for an in-house development team can be costly.
 This includes expenses related to office space, hardware, software licenses, and IT support.
 Outsourcing shifts these costs to the vendor, allowing companies to focus on their core business functions.
 The outsourcing partner takes care of providing the necessary infrastructure and equipment for their development teams.